tyreelab/academic-kickstart/content/genealogy_research/profiles/marysillars1848.md

 Eight years later, Mary became involved in a Supreme Court case disputing the probate of Neil McSporran.
 His Will appointed Mary to be the executor of a trust, which allowed his two spinster sisters Susan (~1835-1913) and Barbara (~1836-1909) McSporran to remain living at his farm for the remainder of their lives, or for them to live elsewhere and rental income from the farm to be split between them, but for the farm to eventually belong to Mary upon their deaths.
 The Southland Times reported that Susan McSporran (Barbara had died the year previous) called for two actions, the first, to set aside the will of Neil McSporran, on the grounds that Neil was of unsound mind, and that Mary held undue influence over him, and secondly that the land was not his to bequeath, as he held them in a trust for Susan and Barbara.
 Ultimately it was decided that there was not sufficient evidence for either of these actions, the judgements were reported in the Southland Times:[^27]

-[^27]: Newspaper reports about the court case - https://paperspast.natlib.govt.nz/newspapers/ST19100607.2.4 ; Southland Times, Issue 14437, 7 June 1910, Page 2 ; Papers Past, the National Library of New Zealand. https://paperspast.natlib.govt.nz/newspapers/ST19100609.2.4 ; Southland Times, Issue 14439, 9 June 1910, Page 2 ; Papers Past, the National Library of New Zealand. https://paperspast.natlib.govt.nz/newspapers/SOCR19100611.2.20 ; Southern Cross, Volume 18, Issue 8, 11 June 1910, Page 8 ; Papers Past, the National Library of New Zealand.
+[^27]: Newspaper reports about the court case - https://paperspast.natlib.govt.nz/newspapers/ST19100607.2.4 ; Southland Times, Issue 14437, 7 June 1910, Page 2; https://paperspast.natlib.govt.nz/newspapers/ST19100609.2.4 ; Southland Times, Issue 14439, 9 June 1910, Page 2; https://paperspast.natlib.govt.nz/newspapers/SOCR19100611.2.20 ; Southern Cross, Volume 18, Issue 8, 11 June 1910, Page 8 -Papers Past, the National Library of New Zealand.

-{{< figure library="true" src="Image.jpg" title="Neil McSporran's Sister Sues Mary with Respect to his Will" lightbox="true" >}}
+{{< figure library="true" src="mcsporranvsmarywilson.jpg" title="Neil McSporran's Sister Sues Mary with Respect to his Will" lightbox="true" >}}
+{{< figure library="true" src="mcsporranvsmarywilsoncourt.jpg" title="McSporran vs Wilson Court Case" lightbox="true" >}}
+{{< figure library="true" src="mcsporranvsmarywilsonverdict.jpg" title="McSporran vs Wilson Verdict" lightbox="true" >}}

 ## 1914

-In January, 1914, the Otago Witness and the Southland Times reported the approval of an application for land by Mary Sillars Wilson:[^28]
+In January, 1914, the Otago Witness and the Southland Times reported the approval of an application for land by Mary Sillars Wilson.[^28] This would have been approximately 1 year following the death of Neil McSporran's sister Susan, so it's possible that Mary bought this farm with the proceeds from finally selling Neil McSporran's farm after the death of his sister.

-[^28]: Mary's application for land is approved -  https://paperspast.natlib.govt.nz/newspapers/OW19140128.2.50.24 ; Otago Witness, Issue 3123, 28 January 1914, Page 21 ; Papers Past, the National Library of New Zealand
+[^28]: Mary's application for land is approved -  https://paperspast.natlib.govt.nz/newspapers/OW19140128.2.50.24 Otago Witness, Issue 3123, 28 January 1914, Page 21; https://paperspast.natlib.govt.nz/newspapers/ST19140123.2.9 Southland Times, Issue 17558, 23 January 1914, Page 2 - Papers Past, the National Library of New Zealand

-{{< figure library="true" src="Image.jpg" title="Mary Applies for a Plot of Land - 1914" lightbox="true" >}}
+{{< figure library="true" src="MarySillarsLandApp.jpg" title="Mary Applies for a Plot of Land - 1914" lightbox="true" >}}

-Around the time of Mary's eldest son's suicide, her husband Alexander was "compelled by ill health to give up active work", and six months later, on the 9th of October, 1923,[^22] Alexander passed away at his home in Makarewa.
-Alexander's death certificate reports his cause of death to be carcinoma of the rectum and cachexia - which refers to “weakness and wasting of the body due to severe chronic illness”.
+Around the time of Mary's eldest son's suicide (April 1923), her husband Alexander was "compelled by ill health to give up active work", and six months later, on the 9th of October, 1923,[^22] Alexander passed away at his home in Makarewa.
+Alexander's death certificate reports his cause of death to be carcinoma of the rectum and cachexia - which refers to "weakness and wasting of the body due to severe chronic illness".
 [^22]: Mary's husband Alexander's death record can be ordered from [BDM Historical Records](https://www.bdmhistoricalrecords.dia.govt.nz/search) - death registration # 1923/11645.

 ## Death